 There’s not only a mandate for the church to grow, there is a natural desire for most churches and church leaders to want to grow.
-There are some people who run around saying it’s not about numbers, and in one sense it’s true.
-In another sense, everyone is about numbers – because it indicates people, excitement, growth.
-What’s the first thing people want to know about voting and polls?
+There are some people who run around saying, “it’s not about numbers”, and in one sense it’s true.
+In another sense, everyone is about numbers – because it indicates people, excitement, and growth.
+What is the first thing people want to know about voting and polls?
 About the huge concert?
 About world series game?
 About the new premiere on prime time TV?
 Or about the opening movie night?
 They want to know how many people were there!

-Create large church systems.
-What systems need to be in place for your church to be twice the size it is now?
+Create large church systems: What systems need to be in place for your church to be twice the size that it is now?
 Begin implementing a couple of those systems now.